 Given the relatively historical low volatility of U.S. Treasuries, we believe that ArCoin could be a lending tool offering less volatility when compared to most digital assets.

 With our application submitted, the Arca team prepared for Maker’s Collateral Onboarding Meeting, where we would present our proposal to the community and respond to any questions.
 While preparing for the call, we soon found ourselves exploring uncharted territory for our digital security: what is the value of adding a relatively centralized digital asset into a decentralized protocol?

 ArCoin’s underlying assets, U.S. Treasuries, are referred to as “real-world assets,” making ArCoin a more familiar financial instrument.
 However, in creating ArCoin through the use of blockchain technology, our digital security has capabilities that traditional securities do not.
 ArCoin can be transferred peer-to-peer, offering the potential of reduced costs due to the removal of intermediaries.
-Through our Fund structure, the underlying U.S. Treasuries remain much the same, but ArCoin (digital securities) and their wrapper (the ‘40 Act Fund) have changed the attributes of these securities.
+Through our Fund structure, the underlying U.S. Treasuries remain much the same, but ArCoin (digital securities) have changed the attributes of these securities.
 This structure allows for personal ownership (in a wallet of the tokenholder’s choice) and peer-to-peer transfer of an asset previously restricted by the norms of the United States’ financial system.
 These features, enabled by blockchain, work to expand the capabilities and ownership rights of individual investors over their assets.
 This transfer of power from established institutions to single investors is a key element in decentralization.